 - Then the rest of the dough crumbled on top of the jam.

 - Put it in the oven for 20 minutes.
 Simple and easy!

-This cake is also brilliant to take with you as a snack on your travels because it can be easily cut down into pieces without crumbling.
-If you don’t have access to an oven to bake the cake while you are in Iceland, you can usually buy a piece in a bakery.
+This cake is also brilliant to take as a snack on your travels, like whale watching, because it can be easily cut down into pieces without crumbling.
+If you don’t have access to an oven to bake the cake while in Iceland, you can usually buy a piece in a bakery.
 We still recommend you try this one at home as well; it is straightforward and great with coffee or just a glass of milk.

 Please signup HERE for our newsletter for more fun facts and information about Iceland!